 With just 20 Southeast region colleges and 942 students graduating in the Southeast area, Agriculture & Agriculture Operations seems to be an unpopular subject to study in this region.

-An Agricultural Economics & Business student in the Southeast region should expect to pay anywhere around $106,572 to $97,262 depending on availability of in-state tuition and financial aid packages.
-In the US, the usual cost of an agricultural economics & business degree is $126,729.
+An Agricultural Economics & Business student in the Southeast region should expect to pay anywhere around $71,009 to $205,205 depending on availability of in-state tuition and financial aid packages.
+In the US, the usual cost of an Agricultural Economics & Business degree is $132,247.

 University of Florida is one of the finest schools in the United States for Agricultural Economics & Business.
 Agricultural business students from University of Florida earn a boost of about 8.9% over the average earnings of agricultural economics & business majors.
 The setting in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 It's difficult to beat Clemson University if you wish to pursue Agricultural Economics & Business as a major.
 Clemson University agricultural economics & business graduates receive 1.3% more than the average agricultural business student.
-This school is located in the suburban area of Clemson, South Carolina, near shops and other entertainment.
+This school is one of the largest schools in South Carolina.

 It is hard to beat North Carolina State University at Raleigh if you wish to pursue Agricultural Economics & Business as a major.
 With over 20,000 students, North Carolina State University at Raleigh is among the biggest schools in the country.

 Study hard for the SAT; the standard score of applicants to NC State is 1,245.
 Over 54.0% of students receive some type of financial assistance at North Carolina State University at Raleigh.
 The scorecard will give you a great overview of North Carolina State University at Raleigh.